Master of Urban Planning

 - Non-native speakers of English must meet English proficiency requirements.

 Applications are considered on a rolling basis.
 The final application deadlines are July 1 for fall and December 1 for spring admission.
-International applicants must apply by June 1 for fall.
+International applicants must apply by June 1 for fall and November 1 for spring.

 Students who are interested in enrolling in master's level coursework in urban planning without formal admission to the graduate program are encouraged to apply for graduate non-degree seeking student status.